paucabral/twitter-clone/README.md

 # The _tweets_ app

 This app is dedicated for viewing and posting tweets.
-Throughout this section, we will be creating a basic Create, Read, Update, and Delete (CRUD) functionality, and discuss the creation of _models_.
+Throughout this section, we will be creating a basic Create, Read, Update, and Delete (CRUD) functionality, and discuss the creation of _forms_.

 1. Start by creating a templates directory and adding a `base.html` file with the following content below.
 We will be placing a basic navbar in the base template as well.
 Placing the navbar on the base template will allow it to appear on the rest of _tweets_ app templates as long as the _extends_ block is indicated.
 Update the contents of `index.css` as well to correspond with the changes.<br>